tunogya/abandon-website/docs/policies/1-Legal/2-privacy-policy.md

 * Lodge a complaint with your local data protection authority.

 You can exercise some of these rights through your AbandonAI account.
-If you are unable to exercise your rights through your account, please send your request to dsar@AbandonAI.com.
+If you are unable to exercise your rights through your account, please send your request to dsar@abandon.ai.

 A note about accuracy: Services like ChatGPT generate responses by reading a user’s request and, in response, predicting the words most likely to appear next.
 In some cases, the words most likely to appear next may not be the most factually accurate.
 For this reason, you should not rely on the factual accuracy of output from our models.
-If you notice that ChatGPT output contains factually inaccurate information about you and you would like us to correct the inaccuracy, you may submit a correction request to dsar@AbandonAI.com.
+If you notice that ChatGPT output contains factually inaccurate information about you and you would like us to correct the inaccuracy, you may submit a correction request to dsar@abandon.ai.
 Given the technical complexity of how our models work, we may not be able to correct the inaccuracy in every instance.
 In that case, you may request that we remove your Personal Information from ChatGPT’s output by filling out this form.